airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/onboarding-faqs.md

 <summary><strong>What is a Facebook bot, and how does it works</strong></summary>

-Facebook Bot is the Integration of your Facebook business page and EleAPI Application.
-Once the Integration is completed and active, EleAPI enables you to run a pre-programmed flow on the Facebook page messenger.
+Facebook Bot is the Integration of your Facebook business page and eleapi Application.
+Once the Integration is completed and active, eleapi enables you to run a pre-programmed flow on the Facebook page messenger.

 Automated messages are sent to people commenting on your page post and collect leads and many more features.
-To make the Integration, You will require to provide permissions to EleAPI to access your pages and manage certain permission.
+To make the Integration, You will require to provide permissions to eleapi to access your pages and manage certain permission.

 </details>